pyvec/naucse.python.cz/lessons/beginners-en/install/windows.md

 For conda installation use [this link](https://conda.io/docs/user-guide/install/windows.html) and choose Anaconda.

-Then you have to add path to conda/bin to your environment variable PATH - try to find out by yourself (but if you will have some troubles contact us).
+Then you have to add full path to C:\\.......\Continuum\anaconda3\Scripts (instead of dots there will be something different regarding where you installed it) to your environment variable PATH - try to find out by yourself (but if you will have some troubles contact us).
 You will know that it's been added successfully by typing into your command line:

 ```bash
 conda --help